premsachade/Credit-Card-Transaction-using-Face-Recognition/README.md

 ### **General Rules**

+* **Face Recogniser** : The timer is set to 5 seconds before the user is redirected to Main ATM Transaction Page to test various situations.
+If the user's face is not matched or there are no real persons in frame then the ATM stops the current process after 20 seconds(timer can be increased or decreased as per physical availability in real ATM) and redirects users to startup page.

 * **Check Account Balance** : The application must check the account balance before doing a transaction.
 Any transaction that would result in a negative balance must be rejected.

 * **Update Account Balance** : The balance of the account affected by a transaction should be updated and displayed after each transaction.